jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

             argument, '%Y/%m/%d %H:%M'
         )

-  the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`
+  the terminal_ is your friend, and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: shell